angusmillar/SmartHealthCard/README.md

 }
 ```

-## Example of Decoding and Validating a SMART Health Card JWS token
+## Example of decoding and validating a SMART Health Card QR Code and JWS token
 ---
 ```C#
 using SmartHealthCard.Token;